aarong/feedme-spec/README.md

 When the server notifies a client about an action on one its open feeds, the server specifies an `Action Name` and `Action Data` with further specifics.

-The server may also specify a sequence of `Feed Deltas` describing any resulting changes to the feed data.
+The server may also specify a sequence of `Feed Deltas` describing any changes to the feed data.
 Feed data can only change as a result of action notifications.

 The following are determined by the API design and should be documented for API
 clients: